DipSingh05/testing2/replit.md

 ## Recent Changes

-- **2024-11-28**: Initial implementation
+- **2024-11-28**: Migrated to Next.js
-  - Created job scraper with Puppeteer
-  - Added LangChain integration for data processing
-  - Implemented MCP server for tool orchestration
-  - Built responsive UI with job cards grid
+  - Converted from React/Express/TypeScript to Next.js with JavaScript
+  - Fixed job URL extraction to generate valid Upwork permalinks
+  - Simplified project structure using App Router
+  - Removed TypeScript, LangChain, and MCP dependencies

 ## Notes

 - Upwork may block automated scraping; mock data is provided as fallback
 - Minimum scrape limit is 5 jobs
 - Jobs are stored in memory (cleared on server restart)
+- Job URLs now use the canonical format: `https://www.upwork.com/jobs/~{jobId}`